Menticirrhus: Characteristics

 Menticirrhus kingfish have elongated bodies which have a rounded cross section and a flat underside.
 The head is long and low with a somewhat conical snout which protrudes past the horizontal mouth.
 There are slits and pores above the mouth with a short, stout barbel on the chin with a pore at its tip and a number of pores at its base.
 The preoperculum may be smooth or weakly serrated and the gill cover is incised at its angle.
-The dorsal fin is supported by between 10 and 13 flexible sins and between 19 and 27 soft rays while the anal fin has a single weak spine and 7 to 9 soft rays.
+The dorsal fin is supported by between 10 and 13 flexible fins and between 19 and 27 soft rays while the anal fin has a single weak spine and 7 to 9 soft rays.
 The scales are small and ctenoid.
 The largest species in the genus is the California kingcroaker (M. undulatus) which has a maximum published total length of 71 cm and the smallest is the Paita kingcroaker (M. paitensis) which has a maximum published total length of 40 cm.